ringcentral/ringcentral-api-docs/docs/team-messaging/add-ins/index.md

 ## Helping customer find and install add-ins

 RingCentral add-ins are discovered and installed via the [RingCentral App Gallery](https://www.ringcentral.com/apps/).
-The RingCentral App Gallery can be accessed via the web, or from within the RingCentral team messaging client in the "Apps" section.
+The RingCentral App Gallery can be accessed via the web, or from within the RingCentral chat client in the "Apps" section.

 To help RingCentral customers find and discover the add-in you build, be sure to [create an App Gallery profile](../../getting-started/promote-app.md).
 Once your profile is approved, RingCentral App Gallery editors will work to help your add-in get discovered by ensuring it is placed in the right categories and collections.